jjuliano/aifiles/README.md

 # Usage

 To use AI Files, copy the `.aifiles` and `.aifiles.json` files to your home directory.
+Then ensure to set the OPENAI_API_KEY, and REPLICATE_API_KEY (for audio/video description)

 Then, run:

 ```
 aifiles [filename]